roboflow/inference/docs/foundation/cogvlm.md

 You can ask CogVLM questions about the contents of an image and retrieve a text response.

+## Model Quantization

+You can run CogVLM through Roboflow Inference with three degrees of quantization.
+Quantization allows you to make a model smaller, but there is an accuracy trade-off.
+The three degrees of quantization are:

+- **No quantization**: Run the full model.
+For this, you will need 80 GB of RAM.
+You could run the model on an 80 GB NVIDIA A100.
+- **8-bit quantization**: Run the model with less accuracy than no quantization.
+You will need 32 GB of RAM.You could run this model on an A100 with sufficient virtual RAM.
+- **4-bit quantization**: Run the model with less accuracy than 8-bit quantization.
+You will need 16 GB of RAM.
+You could run this model on an NVIDIA T4.

+## Use CogVLM with Inference

 To use CogVLM with Inference, you will need a Roboflow API key.
 If you don't already have a Roboflow account, [sign up for a free Roboflow account](https://app.roboflow.com).

 Then, retrieve your API key from the Roboflow dashboard.
 [Learn how to retrieve your API key](https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key).